 Dr. Halpin says that reduced physical activity is often at the root of acute or sudden sciatica because people who are less active may be less resilient to movements that compress the spine or leg.
 This, in turn, can cause pain and inflammation of the sciatic nerve.

 “A classic example is someone who is quite sedentary in their everyday life but then bends down to lift a heavy couch one day,” she says.
 “The low back joints and soft tissues around the nerve are not used to that kind of weight and movement and will send a signal to the brain that something dangerous may be happening.
 The resultant pain is to get you out of the dangerous situation, but can result in ongoing sciatica until recovery occurs.”

 How strength training can alleviate symptoms of sciatica

-Dr. Halpin says that strength training is the best way to build resilience against the types of load and compression that may otherwise lead to sciatica.
+What is the best exercise to relieve sciatica?
+Dr. Halpin says that strength training is the ideal way to build resilience against the types of load and compression that may otherwise lead to sciatica.
 “By practicing lifting heavy loads often, muscles are better equipped to withstand compressive loads and can keep the sciatic nerve from bearing too much pressure,” she says.